canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ## Upgrade Istio

 Upgrade of Istio service mesh components is performed according to Istio instructions and invloves upgrading charms in sequence.
 Note that `istio-gateway` charm should always me removed before starting upgrade.
-For more details on Istio upgrade and how to debug failed upgardes refer to [this document](https://github.com/canonical/istio-operators/blob/main/charms/istio-pilot/README.md).
+For more details on Istio upgrade and how to debug failed upgrades refer to [this document](https://github.com/canonical/istio-operators/blob/main/charms/istio-pilot/README.md).
 It is assumed that `istio-pilot` version in Charmed Kubeflow deployed is 1.11.

 1. Remove `istio-ingressgaeway` application and corresponding relation with `istio-pilot`: